mathroule/room-delete-entity-sample/README.md

 To test the project, run master branch on a device.
 Then checkout one of the following branch and run it on the same device.

 ## Delete an entity
 Branch [delete-book-entity](../../tree/delete-book-entity): `Book` entity has been removed from code.
+The `User` entity columns has been removed.
-Room will not drop the table during the database destructive migration.
+Room will not drop the table during the database destructive migration, it will lead to invalid foreign key constraint, since referenced column has been removed.

 # Convert and entity to a database view
 Branch [convert-book-entity-to-view](../../tree/convert-book-entity-to-view): `Book` entity has been transformed to a database view.